atharva-malik/Weather-API-App/README.md

 Want to contribute?
 Great!
 Pull requests and issues are welcome!
 [Here] is an excellent guide on how to create pull requests and forks to request changes.
 I suggest using the addon "Better Comments" on Visual Studio Code as it makes the comments more readable.
 If you can not use the addon, I have used the following tags to make the comments more readable:

 - #!: This is a warning
-- #*: This is used for in-line comments
+- #*: This is used mainly for in-line comments
 - """

   """ This is a docstring, explaining the functions' use, arguments, and returns, if any.